Patients Age: 90

 Discharged To: Home

 How did this patient hear about Platinum Ridge?
-Lives in the Community
+Lives locally

 Details of Experience:

-Dorothy was discharged back to her apartment independently.
-She was also scheduled to receive home therapy services.
-Dorothy was a stellar example of how hard work and perseverance can get you what you want.
+Dorothy persevered through therapy and made great gains.
+She was discharged back to her house independently with the use of a wheeled walker.
+Her niece lives close by to check on her as needed.
+She will receive home therapy services.
+Dorothy was a stellar example of how hard work and determination can get you what you want.
 Way to go, Dorothy!
 We wish you the best!